afif-ishamsyah/globalcompany/README.md

 # globalcompany
 Web Semantic (2019) Project Assignment

+This project webpage can be accessed in [https://globalcompanies.herokuapp.com](https://globalcompanies.herokuapp.com)

-How to use (after you clone this git) :
+## How to use (after you clone this git) :

-I. Data
+### Data
 1. Get data source from https://www.kaggle.com/peopledatalabssf/free-7-million-company-dataset.
 2. You will get a zip folder.
 Extract it, and you will get a CSV file.
-The name file should be companies-sorted.csv.
+The name file should be companies_sorted.csv.
 DONT RENAME IT
 2. Open rdfscript folder, copy/cut the CSV file there.
 3. Run convert.py with python.
 You will get 50.000 data sample from the CSV as a RDF file.
 The file name should be companies_sorted.nt.
 DONT CHANGE IT

-II.
-Fuseki
+### Fuseki
 1. Download fuseki from https://jena.apache.org/download/.
 Choose apache-jena-fuseki-*version*.zip.
 2. Extract zip file, open the folder.
 You can place the folder you extracted everywhere.
 However, it is recommended to be put as shown below.
 ```